multiversx/mx-specs/LKMEX-whitelist/whitelist_request_template.md

 folder by filling in the current template document.
 The name of the document should be the name of the project.

 Note: the project will lose the transfer role after you make an upgrade on the contract.
-The projects have to make a new pull request, where he updates the new code of the smart contract and explains the changes.
+The projects have to make a new pull request, where they update projects whitelist request document with the new code of the smart contract and explains the changes.

 ## Name of project
 [Fill in]